BladeRunnerJS/brjs/README.md

 ```

-#### Eclipse
+#### Eclipse UTF-8 Settings

-**TODO:** @ioanalianabalas to create instructions for this section...
+@ioanalianabalas to create instructions for this section...

-#### Other Text Editors
+#### UTF-8 Settings For Other Text Editors

-If you plan to use use any other text editors to edit files then you'll need to search for instructions yourself.
+If you plan to edit using any other text editors, you'll need to ensure that these editors have also been configured to read and write files in UTF-8 format.

 ### More information